-Button Name Description (User) The account name (Administrator or Guest) of the user logged into the WAP device.
+Button Name Description (User) The account name (Administrator or Guest) of the user logged into the AP.
 The factory default user name is cisco .
-Log Out Click to log out of the configuration utility.
-About Click to show the WAP device type and version number.
+Log Out Click to log out of the web-based AP configuration utility.
+Language Hover the mouse pointer over the button, and select your language.
+About Click to show the AP type and version number.
 Help Click to show the online help.
 The online help is designed to be viewed with browsers using UTF-8 encoding.
 If the online help shows errant characters, verify that the encoding settings on your browser are set to UTF-8.